-You may start by seeing or calling your family doctor or a general practitioner if you have eye-related signs or symptoms that worry you.
-Depending on the type and severity of your signs and symptoms, your doctor may refer you to an eye specialist (ophthalmologist) after an initial exam.
-Or, you may need to go directly to an ophthalmologist.
+You may start by seeing or calling your family doctor if you have eye-related signs or symptoms that worry you.
+Depending on the type and severity of your signs and symptoms, he or she may refer you to an eye specialist (ophthalmologist) after an initial exam.
+Or you may need to go directly to an ophthalmologist.

 What you can do

 - Be aware of any pre-appointment restrictions when you make the appointment.
 Ask if there's anything you need to do in advance, such as stop wearing contact lenses or discontinue using eyedrops.